Ring Pessary Without Support: Who Needs It, How It Works & Complete Sizing Guide

 - Inspect regularly for cracks, roughness, or discolouration

-- Replace if any deterioration is noted or at least annually in self-managing patients
+- Replace every 1–2 years or if any deterioration is noted

 - Clinician review: Even self-managing patients should have a clinical review every 6–12 months